srseidel/atrocitee-astro/Docs/architecture.md

 - Use TypeScript for props

 ### 3. API Development
-- Version all API endpoints
+- Version all API endpoints (v1)
 - Group by feature
 - Use TypeScript for types
 - Follow REST conventions
 - Document endpoints

 ### 4. Layout Development
-- Use base layout for common structure
+- Use MainLayout for common structure
-- Extend for specific layouts
+- Use AdminLayout for admin pages
 - Keep layouts simple
 - Use slots for content